Entertainer / Vocalist

 Nan Monaghan composed ‘My Home Town Castlebar’ for the Castlebar International Song Contest during 1961.

-Nan was involved with many organizations in Castlebar town especially as a presenter on Castlebar Community Radio weekly, CRC – fm (Monday to Wednesday slots.)
-She was a committee member for the St. Patrick’s Day Parade, in fact on many occasions acted as an adjudicator.
-She was described as “The Queen of Castlebar without the Crown.”
+Nan was involved with several organizations in Castlebar town especially as a presenter on Castlebar Community Radio weekly, CRC – fm (Monday to Wednesday slots) She was a committee member for the St. Patrick’s Day Parade, in fact on occasions she acted as an adjudicator.
+She was described as ‘The Queen of Castlebar without the Crown.’

-Unfortunately Nan died after an illness at Abbey Breaffy Nursing Home, Castlebar during 2011.
+Unfortunately Nan’s demise occurred after an illness in Abbey Breaffy Nursing Home Castlebar during 2011.

-Tom Gillispie in the Connacht Telegraph issue of 6th October 2019 page 34. in his Memories of Castlebar Song Contest stated that ‘Fifteen songs qualified for the first Contest, with many local singers performing including sisters Nan Monaghan & Angela Denning’.
-The Prize Winners Concert was staged on Thursday night with Compare Des Keogh.
+Tom Gillispie in The Connacht Telegraph 6th October 2019 (page 32) in his memories of Castlebar Song Contest stated that ‘Fifteen songs qualified for the first Contest, with many local singers performing including sisters Nan Monaghan & Angela Denning.’
+Prize winners concert was staged on Thursday night with compare Des Keogh.
 Guest artists included Nan Monaghan.
+(NBC)

-In The Connaught Telegraph issue dated 5th May 2020 (page 51): Deidre Kelly mentioned that P. J. Hennelly managed Nan Monaghan and the Jets who played with great success on the ‘relief’ circuit in Mayo.
+In The Connaught Telegraph 5th May 2020 (page 51) Deidre Kelly mentioned that P. J. Hennelly managed Nan Monaghan & the Jets who played with great success on the ‘relief’ circuit in Mayo.
+(NBC)

 Nan Monaghan was referenced by Johnny Mee in his article Auld Stock in The Connaught Telegraph 1st September 2020 (page 21) as ‘Nan was the star of many Pantomimes in Castlebar also a leading dance band vocalist.’
 (NBC)